GSA/piv-guides/pages/locally-trusted-ocsp.md

 	PathLength=0
 	Critical=True

-> <i class="icon-info"></i>  When configuring a new CA, the setup wizard may default to using 2048 bit RSA with SHA1.
-At a minimum, this should be changed to 2048 bit RSA with SHA256.
+> <i class="icon-info"></i>  When configuring a new CA, the **Setup Wizard**<!--Name of Setup Wizard?--> may default to using 2048-bit RSA with SHA-1.
+At a minimum, change this setting to 2048-bit RSA with SHA-256.

-Prior to issuing OCSP Responder Certificates, you must enable the OCSP-No-Check extension using the following commands:
+  > Prior to issuing OCSP Responder certificates, you must enable the **OCSP-No-Check** extension using the following commands:

 	certutil -v -setreg policy\EnableRequestExtensionList +1.3.6.1.5.5.7.48.1.5
 	-or-